codeface-io/SwiftObserver/readme.md

 	}
 	~~~

 * Be aware that you must hold a reference to a variable that you want to observe.
-Observation alone creates no strong reference on the observed object.
+Observation alone creates no strong reference to the observed object.
 So observing an ad-hoc created variable makes no sense:

 	~~~swift
 	observer.observe(Var("friday 13"))